 A beginner clinic is just that.
 No prior clicker training experience is required of either the horse or the handler.
-The clinics will cover the six foundation lessons of clicker training: Every horse is an individual, just as every human is unique.
+The clinics will cover some of the six foundation lessons of clicker training: Every horse is an individual, just as every human is unique.
 While much of the learning and simulations will be carried out by the group as a whole, each horse will be worked individually so their lessons can be paced at just the right level for the learners.

 - Backing: Which teaches the horse to stay back out of your space as well as how to get his weight back onto his hind end.

 - Head Lowering: A very powerful exercise which teaches your horse to calm down – even under stressful conditions.

 - The Grown-ups are Talking: We all want polite mannerly horses.
 This game helps them to stand quietly beside us without fussing – they learn not to interrupt.

 - Stand on the Mat: This gives us ground tying together with body awareness and balance in our horses.
 Ground tying means that our horses learn to stay put, even when they are not tied-up.

 - Happy Faces: It’s hard to smile and be grumpy at the same time.
 We can teach our horses to look and feel happy with this simple exercise.
 It’s an exercise that also teaches how to ‘shape’ or ‘capture’ a behaviour.